harshnative/pySecureCryptos/documentations/shuffler.md

 # Methods -
 1. Shuffle a list and UnShuffle a list
 2. Shuffle a string and UnShuffle a string
+2. Shuffle a string and UnShuffle a byte

 <br>
 <br>